 Don’t attempt to feed any sea life.

 national parks and it is illegal to fish or collect conch and lobster.
 Penalties can be harsh.

 Flamingo Tongue sea snails on soft coral at Smith’s Reef, Providenciales.

-Power boats and reckless operators are the biggest danger to snorkellers.
-Although all of the snorkelling sites we list are in national parks with regulations on vessel speed, boaters commonly ignore these rules.
+Power boats and reckless operators are the greatest danger to snorkellers.
+Although all of the sites we list are in national parks with regulations on vessel speed, boaters commonly ignore these rules.
 Generally, the areas around the reefs are safe, but be vigilant in open water far from shore.

 Northwest Point National Park) are subject to currents and rough surf at times.
-Beginners and unsure swimmers should consider using a snorkeling vest.
+Beginners and unsure swimmers should consider using a snorkelling vest.

 Although quite a minor risk, Lionfish are probably the biggest sea life threat to swimmers.
 The Lionfish are an invasive predatory species from the Indo-Pacific and are quite damaging to the native fish and reefs.
 The fish are predators and although only reaching a mature length of about 14 inches, they consume an incredible amount of the smaller reef fish.
 The danger to humans come from the venomous spines on the back of the Lionfish.
 The stings are usually just very painful, but in worst case scenarios can cause temporary seizures or paralysis.
 Fortunately, the lionfish are not aggressive to humans and only sting in defensive situations.
 They are almost always only found close to the reef.

 Very small jellyfish are occasionally seen around Providenciales.
 The jellyfish usually appear in large groups, but tend to disappear after a couple days.
 The stings from these jellyfish tend to cause small itchy welts and are more of a nuisance than any danger.
 It’s extremely rare to see Portuguese-Man-Of-Wars or the larger types of jellyfish here.

 sharks and barracudas should be considered harmless to snorkelers.
 The only known cases of shark attacks on snorkelers in the Turks and Caicos are a couple of incidents that happened to spear fishers (spear fishing results in blood and thrashing fish and is illegal here) far from shore and the attacks weren’t fatal.